OAuth3/providers/README.md

 Are you an OAuth2 Provider?
 ===================

-You should add an OAuth3 directive directly to your website.
+You should add an OAuth3 directive directly to your website, not this repository.

 For example, if users come to your site at `https://www.example.net` you should place your OAuth3 directive at `https://example.net/oauth3.json`.